1823 - Senior Administrative Analyst (Real Estate Analyst)

 Notes on Qualifying Experience and Education:

-A. Qualifying professional-level analytical experience must include at least one (1) year of recent and verifiable professional level commercial real estate lease and property management administrative support experience.
-Qualifying professional-level analytical experience must be in one or more of the following functional areas: complex budget analysis, development and administration; complex financial/fiscal analysis and reporting; development of complex contracting systems and administration of competitive bid processes and complex contractual agreements; development and evaluation of complex management/administrative policy; complex grant administration and monitoring; complex program evaluation and planning; complex legislative analysis; complex economic analysis; or other functional areas related to the duties of positions in Class 1823, where the primary focus of the job is complex professional-level analysis for evaluation, recommendation, development and implementation of major programs and functions of department/organization.
+A. Qualifying professional-level analytical experience must be in one or more of the following functional areas: complex budget analysis, development and administration; complex financial/fiscal analysis and reporting; development of complex contracting systems and administration of competitive bid processes and complex contractual agreements; development and evaluation of complex management/administrative policy; complex grant administration and monitoring; complex program evaluation and planning; complex legislative analysis; complex economic analysis; or other functional areas related to the duties of positions in Class 1823, where the primary focus of the job is complex professional-level analysis for evaluation, recommendation, development and implementation of major programs and functions of department/organization.
 Analytical experience equivalent to the duties of Class 1822 is considered qualifying.

 B. Coursework applicable to a baccalaureate or higher degree in specialized subject matter areas such as public or business administration, management, business law, contract law, public policy, urban studies, economics, statistical analysis, finance, accounting or other fields of study closely related to the essential functions of positions in Class 1823.

 The above minimum qualifications reflect special conditions associated with the position(s) to be filled.
 They may differ from standard minimum qualifications associated with this class code.
 Applicants must meet the minimum qualification requirement by the final filing date unless otherwise noted.